shlomtzion1980/payplus-payment-gateway/readme.txt

 * Fix    - Invoice+ refunds for "General Product" or partial refunds in automatic and manual creation.
 * Fix    - WP_Filesystem() function check before usage.
 * Fix    - Corrected redirect link after order refund action via admin (This occured mainly on sites with order edit links like : /wp-admin/post.php?post=167&action=edit...).
+* Fix    - Callbacks were blocked for some clients because of imporper nonce handling.

 = 7.0.8 =
 * Fix    - Enable/Disable option in Basic Settings wasn't connected to the correct setting.